day8/re-frame/docs/WIP/README.md

 Joe Armstrong says "don't break the laws of physics" - I'm sure you've seen the videos - and if he says to do something, you do it (unless Rich Hickey disagrees, and says to do something else).
-So, this diagram, apart from being a plausible analogy which might encourage you to look differently at re-frame, is **practically proof** it does physics.
+So, this diagram, apart from being a plausible analogy which might help you to understand re-frame, is **practically proof** it does physics.

 ### It is a 6-domino cascade

+<img align="right" src="/images/Readme/Dominoes-small.jpg?raw=true">

 Computationally, each iteration of the loop involves a 6 domino cascade.

-One domino triggering the next, which triggers the next, etc, until we are back at the beginning of the loop.
-Each iteration has the same cascade.
+One domino triggers the next, which triggers the next, etc, until we are back at the beginning of the loop.
+Each iteration is the same cascade.

-<img align="right" src="/images/Readme/Dominoes-small.jpg?raw=true">

-#### 1st Domino
+### 1st Domino

 An `event` is sent when something happens - the user clicks a button, or a websocket receives a new message.